Muhammad Muhsin Ibrahim

 One World, Divided Country

-Our university organizes a yearly festival
+Our university organises a yearly festival

 called One World.
 As the name suggests, it aims to show our world as it is: ONE.

-and cuisine.
-Moreover, paintings, sculptures, artefacts, maps, architectural
+Students from different countries showcase their music, dance, arts, culture, and cuisine.
+Moreover, paintings, sculptures, artefacts, maps, and architectural

 days.
 Whereas several, if not all, countries have a common symbol appreciated

-by all of them, Nigeria
+by all, Nigeria

 The snag arises when choosing what

-We ought to find a common ground for
+We should find a common ground for

 Therefore, it is up to us, ordinary

-Nigerians to get over playing religious and ethnic cards.
+Nigerians, to get over playing religious and ethnic cards.
 An ugly truth be said, I know we can’t kill and bury

 that as it is embedded in our psyche.
 But we can forget and forge ahead,